Greystone Solicitors

 The liability for all taxes, interest or penalties payable to HMRC or other taxing authority always remain your personal liability.
 Where we have agreed to this, we shall endeavour to complete correctly and submit promptly any appropriate returns to HMRC or other taxing authority, but in the event of any error, omission or late submission you will be liable to pay all such taxes, interest or penalties.
 In accordance with HMRC guidelines you are responsible for ensuring that the values submitted on any return are correct.

-Our Interest Policy: In accordance with the Solicitors Accounts Rules, it is the firm’s policy to account to its clients for a sum in lieu of interest on a fair and reasonable basis.
-In particular:
+If we hold money on your behalf in our client account, in accordance with the SRA Accounts Rules, it is our policy that we will pay you a sum of money in lieu of interest on a fair and reasonable basis..

 – Client monies will normally be held in general client bank accounts, in which amounts for different matters and clients are pooled